Blog

 One key limitation is that QBI deduction can’t exceed 50% of the total wages paid by the business.
 So, if your business pays $10,000 in wages, the maximum QBI deduction you could claim would be $5,000, not the full 20% of your business income.

 Consider how increasing your wage expenses might maximize your QBI deduction.
-However, you’ll need to balance this with your business’s overall profitability and cash flow.
+However, you must balance this with your business’s overall profitability and cash flow.

 Also, there may be additional limitations for specified service trades or businesses.

-For homeowners, the Act enhances residential credits for energy-efficient improvements.
-It replaces the previous lifetime limit of $500 with an annual cap of $1,200, making it more lucrative for homeowners to make ongoing upgrades.
+For homeowners, review your home improvements for the year to determine whether you qualify for any of the residential energy credits.
+The current credit replaces the previous lifetime limit of $500 with an annual cap of $1,200, making it more lucrative for homeowners to make ongoing upgrades.
 Investing in energy-efficient windows, insulation or heating systems not only reduces energy costs but also offers annual tax benefits.

-Including these credits in your year-end tax planning allows you to plan for home improvements or vehicle purchases to maximize these credits.
-Additionally, purchasing an electric vehicle now qualifies for a credit, incentivizing eco-friendly choices.
+Including these credits in your year-end tax planning allows you to plan for home improvements and get a tax subsidy in the process.

 Work With Your CPA Sooner Rather Than Later